Where Is Stefflon Don?! Woman Claims She Was ‘Twice As Tall’ Trysting With Nigerian Rapper Burna Boy

 Pearl, a Nigerian model/businesswoman, has come forward to allege that she and the “Twice As Tall” rapper have been seeing each other for two years even while he and Stefflon were together.
 She also noted that she thought Burna’s relationship with Stefflon was a “publicity stunt.”

-“I knew what was going on [with him and Stefflon] but I thought this relationship was fake anyway, there’s no way this boy’s going to date someone like that, said Jo Pearl on videos she shared on social media.
-“Only because of the things he’s told me—with his african hertiage, his love for black women, African women.
-I thought it was a publcity stunt.
+“I knew what was going on [with him and Stefflon] but I thought this relationship was fake anyway, there’s no way this boy’s going to date someone like that,” said Jo Pearl on videos she shared on social media.
+“Only because of the things he’s told me—with his African heritage, his love for black women, African women.
+I thought it was a publicity stunt.

 “I just was in love, and I have been in love for two years, and I have been seeing him for two years; I’ve just always been in the background.”